• Objective See

 }

 It then installs a new root certificate, "which allows the attacker to intercept the victim’s traffic using a Man in The Middle (MiTM) attack" (Checkpoint).
-In order to install this certificate, the malware simply executes the
+In order to install this certificate, the malware simply executes the security command, with the add-trusted-cert flag.
+Looking at the InstallCert method we can see this logic:

 void -[AppDelegate InstallCert]